Underwood Family Sonoran Landscape Laboratory

 - Five distinct Sonoran Desert biomes are represented within the project limits: Arizona Wetland, Canyon, Desert Riparian, Mesquite Bosque, and Upland Sonoran.

-- Stormwater runoff is reduced by 2 desert arroyo ‘micro-basins’ and the lower patio with a 5,500-gallon retention capacity total.
+- Stormwater runoff is reduced by 2 desert arroyo “micro-basins” and the lower patio, which have the capacity to retain 5,500 gallons total.

 - An accessible, sunken court serves as outdoor classroom and gathering space and retains runoff during desert storm events.
 The court is composed of permeable stabilized decomposed granite and framed by cast-in-place concrete seat walls of varying heights.